rakibsarowar/note-of-reactive-accelerator-course/README.md

 **🍂 1.
 Understanding JSX in React**
 JSX, a JavaScript syntax extension, enables the integration of HTML-like markup within JavaScript files in React.
 It's a preferred method due to its conciseness and co-location of rendering logic and markup.

-**🏷️ Notes:**
+> [!NOTE]\
+>

-- JSX is a syntax extension for JavaScript, allowing HTML-like elements in React components.
+> - JSX is a syntax extension for JavaScript, allowing HTML-like elements in React components.
-- Logic and markup coexist within components for easier synchronization during edits.
+> - Logic and markup coexist within components for easier synchronization during edits.

 **🍂 2.
 JSX Rules and Differences from HTML**
 JSX follows specific rules different from traditional HTML: